one-media-asia/django-chatgpt/README.md

 python manage.py createsuperuser
 When prompted, enter a username, email, and password.

-Run the application
+Run the application:
-From the root directory, run:

 python3 manage.py runserver

-Run the tests
-From the root directory, run:

 View the application
 Go to http://127.0.0.1:8000/ to view the application.

 Copyright and License<br>
 Copyright © 2024 One Media Asia Co, Ltd. Code released under the MIT license.

+Have fun..Peter G